Divorce Lawyer in San Diego

 What is the process for modifying a divorce decree in San Diego?

 Post-divorce, life changes may necessitate modifications to your divorce decree, including adjustments to child custody, visitation, or support arrangements.
 To modify a divorce decree in San Diego, you must demonstrate a substantial change in circumstances since the original decree was issued.
 This could involve shifts in employment, income changes, or relocation needs.
 The process begins by filing a request for order with the court, outlining why a modification is needed and providing supporting documentation.
 Constructing a convincing argument requires an understanding of legal standards and effective use of evidence to substantiate your claim.
-Our attorneys are experienced in preparing and presenting modification requests to ensure a strong representation of your changing needs.
+Our attorneys are experienced in preparing and presenting modification requests to reflect your changing needs.

 Why Choose Shorb & Connor?